 All in the Family

-“For companies to remain successful through an ownership transition it is imperative for planning conversations to happen early and often,” noted Dennis Tygart, senior wealth strategist at Regions.
+“For companies to remain successful through an ownership transition, planning conversations need to happen early and often,” says Bryan Koepp, Wealth Planning Executive at Regions.
 “If everyone involved in a future succession isn’t on board, that can spell disaster.”

-Tygart pointed out that having contingencies in place, locking in on valuation and preparing for the event are part of the ongoing discussions he and his team in Atlanta have with business owners even if they are decades away from implementing a succession plan.
+Koepp pointed out that having contingencies in place, locking in on valuation and preparing for the event are part of the ongoing discussions he and his team have with business owners even if they are decades away from implementing a succession plan.

 The latter scenario can occur when one spouse feels too much risk involved in business ownership or that the younger generation is not capable of successfully running the business.
 This is why strategic planning is imperative when looking at a future for a family-owned company because there may be alternative routes for business succession that would better suit the family members’ unique personal, professional and financial goals.